Licensed Practical Nurse Jobs in USA with Visa Sponsorship

 How to find Licensed Practical Nurse jobs with visa sponsorship?

 To find Licensed Practical Nurse jobs with visa sponsorship, use Migrate Mate, which specializes in connecting healthcare professionals with sponsoring employers.
-Focus your search on hospitals, nursing homes, assisted living facilities, and healthcare systems that commonly sponsor H-1B or EB-3 visas for LPNs.
+Focus your search on hospitals, nursing homes, assisted living facilities, and healthcare systems that commonly sponsor H-1B visa or EB-3 visas for LPNs.
 Many rural and underserved healthcare facilities actively seek international nurses and offer sponsorship packages.

 How does state nursing licensure affect my visa application?